DynamicDevices/where-does-our-money-go/REPOSITORY_CONTEXT.md

 ## 🔄 **Update Procedures**

 ### Adding New Countries
+1. **VERIFY DATA ACCURACY FIRST** - Ensure all data comes from official government sources
+2. **VERIFY ALL SOURCE LINKS** - Test every URL to ensure it's active and accessible
-1. Add to `mockCountries` in `src/data/mockData.ts`
+3. Add to `mockCountries` in `src/data/mockData.ts`
-2. Add corresponding tax data to `mockTaxData`
+4. Add corresponding tax data to `mockTaxData`
-3. Add corresponding spending data to `mockSpendingData`
+5. Add corresponding spending data to `mockSpendingData`
-4. Update country name mapping in components
+6. Update country name mapping in components
-5. Test with all chart types
+7. Test with all chart types
+8. **Document data sources** - Add proper attribution in DataAttribution component
+9. **Test all links** - Verify every source link works and leads to valid data

 ### Adding New Years
 1. Add data for all existing countries